algolia/instantsearch/packages/instantsearch-specs/content/widgets/current-refinements.md

   - name: .ais-CurrentRefinements-category
     description: the category of each item
   - name: .ais-CurrentRefinements-categoryLabel
-    description: the label of each catgory
+    description: the label of each category
   - name: .ais-CurrentRefinements-delete
-    description: the delete button of each catgory
+    description: the delete button of each category
-  - name: .ais-CurrentRefinements-reset
+  - name: .ais-CurrentRefinements-query
-    description: the reset button for current selected values
+    description: the quote element if query is included
 options:
-  - name: attributes
-    description: Label definitions for the different filters.
   - name: excludedAttributes
     description: list of attributes not to show
-  - name: clearsQuery
+  - name: includesQuery
     default: false
-    description: The clear all button also clears the query
+    description: The list includes the query too
   - name: transformItems
     description: Function which receives the items, which will be called before displaying them.
 Should return a new array with the same shape as the original array.
 Useful for mapping over the items to transform, remove or reorder them
 ---